 Mental Health and Criminal Justice

-The Mental Health and Criminal Justice Group of the Criminal Justice Partnership offers cross-disciplinary excellence in relation to research and knowledge around mental health and criminal justice.
+The Mental Health and Criminal Justice strand of the Centre for Criminal Justice Research and Partnerships offers cross-disciplinary excellence in relation to research and knowledge around mental health and criminal justice.

 The mental health theme examines key issues related to mental health and the criminal justice system.
 We are particularly interested in matters of diversity, the interface between services, prevention and risk, and interventions to ensure the streamlining and inclusivity of services for vulnerable people.

 Public health and the needs of persons with mental illness within the criminal justice system is also a key priority for us.
 Partnership working is central to our group and we are keen to foster links with agencies, organisations and users of services and their families for whom criminal justice is important.

 Our work is cross-disciplinary and the strand consists of academics from Policing, Nursing, Community Health, Art Design and Fashion, Law, Management, Psychology, Criminology, and Social Work.

 We have established collaborations with key people outside of UCLan to enhance the module content and delivery.
 This included clinical partners who have both expertise of personality disorder and current working experience of the offender personality disorder pathway, ensuring current clinical and occupational expertise informed this project.
 We also recruited contributors with training and assessment expertise who have lived experience of personality disorder.
 This has been crucial to our co-delivery ethos of ensuring that people provide their lived expertise to this programme, including the relational elements of the programme that are embedded throughout.